 A home generator produces electricity when the power supplied from your electric utility is out.
-There are numerous types of generators, but they generally fall into four categories:
+There are numerous types of home generators, but they generally fall into four categories:

 — Home standby generators.
 This is the most expensive type of home generator.
 But if the power goes out, it automatically kicks in.
 Standby generators are typically whole house generators and are powered by natural gas, liquid propane or diesel fuel.
 They are permanently installed on the outside of the house.

 — Portable generators.
 Portable generators are much cheaper, and they run on gasoline, diesel or natural gas.
 But used improperly, carbon monoxide poisoning is a risk, and accidents can occur if the generator is set up too close to a home.

 — Inverter generators.
-Instead of running on gas, inverter generators produce electricity in an alternating current (AC), which is inverted to direct current (DC) and then inverts again back to AC.
+Instead of running on gas, inverter generators are portable and produce electricity in an alternating current (AC), which is inverted to direct current (DC) and then inverts again back to AC.
 It’s considered a more environmentally friendly type of home generator, and it operates more quietly than a portable generator.

 — Portable power stations.
 These are also known as solar generators, though not all portable power stations involve solar energy.
 These are powered by batteries.